-In Conversation with Ankit Chadha, a story-teller
+In conversation with Ankit Chadha, a story-teller from Delhi

 Ankit Chadha a passionate story-teller narrates the story about how it all started… his learning’s, new discoveries, his love to write, his love for Gandhi and Kabir, his experiments with a Dastan on mobile and his engagement with school children.

 Ankit Chadha is a history graduate from Hindu College.
 His love for writing took him to act in several of his self-written scripts.
 He identifies himself more as a writer than an actor.
 “After my graduation, I joined a job.
 But I desperately missed writing… doing something for self-satisfaction.
 I also tried to start a weekend theatre group, but it did not work out.
 Then one day I came across a workshop on Dastangoi.
 At that time, I had just heard about Dastangoi.
 I attended it and realized I had to pursue it.
 So I started to attend training classes from my Ustad Md.
 Farouqui.
 And before I realized, I was a Dastango, a story-teller’.